mapbox/cpp/glossary.md

 #### library

 A set of reusable C++ code that can be shared across projects.
-Libraries can be organized very differently, but typically contain a set of header files (static library) or pre-compiled binaries (dynamic/shared library).
+Libraries can be organized very differently, but typically contain a set of header files (static library) or [pre-compiled binaries (dynamic/shared library)](#precompiled-library).

 Opposite of an [executable](#executable), a library does not have a `main()` entry point and, instead, provide a set of functions and classes that can be called by other C/C++ libraries or executables.
 It must include at least a single [header file](#header) so the _calling application_ knows the definition of the interfaces provided.
 A library can be as static archives ([static library](#static-library)) or as a [shared library](#dynamicshared-library).

+#### precompiled library

+A library that contains source code in .cpp files that is compiled and linked into a [shared library](#shared-library) or [static library](#static-library)

-#### dynamic/shared library
+#### shared library

-A shared library is only required at runtime, meaning it has already been [compiled](#compiler) into machine-readable code and is just required alongside your code when it executes.
+A shared library is a type of [precompiled library](#precompiled-library).
+It required at link time and runtime by applications that depend on it.
+This means it has already been [compiled](#compiler) into machine-readable code and is just required alongside your code when it executes.

+Also known as a dynamic library.

 #### static library

-A static library is not required at runtime.
-Instead when a precompiled static library is linked by a calling application all of its object code is linked into that calling applications executable.
+A static library is a type of [precompiled library](#precompiled-library).
+It is only required at link time.
+When a static library is linked by a calling application all of its object code is put into that calling applications executable.
 This step is often called "static linking".
 The source code of a static library looks identical to a shared library (both contain headers and .cpp files).
 The only difference is the way it is built.

 #### header